 3. Click on sprites to code for them

 Click on each sprite to code for that particular sprite.
 There are hundreds of fun sprites to choose from.
-Whether it’s a soccer player, a butterfly, or a ballerina, our students in our Scratch Ninja course never cease to amaze by their creative choices and story lines.
+Whether it’s a soccer player, a butterfly, or a ballerina, our students in our Scratch Ninja course never cease to amaze us with their creative choices and story lines.

 To code, you can drag blocks of code from the left hand side and connect them together.
 Each sprite, as well as the background, will have its own code.